Cyborg-Ved/NewInDocker1.13/README.md

 Run 'docker stack COMMAND --help' for more information on a command.
 [root@vm1 ~]#
 ```
+Check help for deploy or up by `docker stack deploy --help`.
 ```
 [root@vm1 ~]# docker stack deploy --help